Build-A-Bear CEO apologizes after 'heartbreaking' sale crowds

 She added that the company wanted to “make kids happy” and that she was sorry some families could not be served.

+Shares of the company were trading at $7.95 early on Friday morning, up nearly 2 percent from its close of $7.80 on Thursday.

 Customers in the United States, Canada and the United Kingdom seeking to buy a furry friend on Thursday could buy a stuffed animal at stores for a price equaling their age, with minimum of $1 and maximum of $29, sending flocks of children and others to its outlets.
-Teddy bears were priced from $6 to $75 on the store’s website on Thursday.
+Teddy bears were priced from $6 to $75 on the store’s website.

 The big crowds at stores created safety concerns that led Build-A-Bear to close some stores or limit customers.